 What do I need for tattoo aftercare?

-When it comes to aftercare, simplicity is key, yet it remains the most crucial aspect of tattoo care.
-The golden rule to remember is that a little goes a long way.
 Regardless of the aftercare product, gently apply a thin layer to the tattooed area approximately 3-4 times daily.
 This allows the tattoo to breathe while maintaining proper moisture.
 It’s important that your skin is dry before applying the aftercare product.
-After showering, allow your tattoo to air dry for at least 20 minutes before applying the recommended lotion.
-To clean the area, use a mild, fragrance-free soap or a tattoo-specific cleanser recommended by your tattoo artist.

 Good products to use and why